peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 NOTIFY messages carrying notification payloads (records) for more than one child zone MUST be discarded, as sending them is an error.

-Upon receipt of a (potentially forwarded) valid NOTIFY message for a particular child zone at the published notification endpoint, the receiving side (parent registry or registrar) has two options:
+Otherwise, upon receipt of a (potentially forwarded) NOTIFY message for a particular child zone at the published notification endpoint, the receiving side (parent registry or registrar) has two options: